 Conflict, like winter, is in the air.
 But this is not about me.
 It may seem like it, but there are much bigger things at stake.

 When I reach camp, I wander down to the sacred fire.
-The ratio of natives to whites has reversed, now there is one native present for every two whites.
+The ratio of Lakota to whites has reversed, now there is one native present for every two whites.
 Numbers are down.
 The weather is changing.
 People have other lives.
 It seems to me that we are on a trend.

 I awake refreshed after a long winter.
-Sound travels faster in cold air, and the geese flying up the river valley sound like there are a few feet away.
+Sound travels faster in cold air, and the geese flying up the river valley sound like they are a few feet away.
 I’ve always like this sound.
 The honking.
 The sound of wings.

 At morning prayer, I sense tension.
 Someone wants a new rule.
 Others say there are too many rules.
 But I just hear noise.